S. R. Nathan: Illness and death

 As a mark of respect, the Government directed that the National Flag would fly at half-mast from all government buildings from 23 to 26 August.
 Nathan's body lay in state at Parliament House on 25 August to enable members of the public to pay their respects.

 On 26 August, a state funeral was held to honour Nathan.
 His body was conveyed by a ceremonial 25-pounder gun carriage from Parliament House to the University Cultural Centre of the National University of Singapore (NUS).
 The state funeral procession passed by landmarks of significance to his life, including City Hall, where he had attended three National Day Parades; The Fullerton Hotel Singapore, formerly the Fullerton Building which had housed the Marine Department where he had worked; and NTUC Centre, recalling Nathan's time in the labour movement.
 Speakers who delivered eulogies at the state funeral included Prime Minister Lee Hsien Loong and Ambassadors-at-Large Tommy Koh and Gopinath Pillai.
 The music played at the ceremony included the song "Thanjavooru Mannu Eduthu" ("Taking the Sands of Thanjavur") from the Tamil film Porkkaalam (Golden Age, 1997), about a dollmaker who moulds a doll of a beautiful lady with sand, clay and water from different lands, and eventually gives life to the doll.
 It was Nathan's favourite song as he saw it as a metaphor for Singapore's multiracial heritage.

 The state funeral was followed by a private cremation at Mandai Crematorium.

 Legacy

-In 2018, the Singapore University of Social Sciences (SUSS) School of Human Development and Social Services renamed the S R Nathan School of Human Development (NSHD) in honor of Nathan to recognise his advocacy of social and community causes when he was patron of SUSS.
+In 2018, the Singapore University of Social Sciences (SUSS) School of Human Development and Social Services was renamed the S R Nathan School of Human Development (NSHD) in honor of Nathan to recognise his advocacy of social and community causes when he was patron of SUSS.